 3. Get over your fears

-4. Track your progress as you work towards your 5-year plan
+4. Track your progress as you work towards your 5-year financial plan

 5. Immerse yourself in things to help you succeed

-Education could be a great goal to include as part of your 5-year plan and you can slice it and dice it in many different ways such as reading one or two new books every month or listening to a podcast while going about your daily routine.
+Education could be a great goal to include as part of your 5-year financial plan, and you can slice it and dice it in many different ways, such as reading one or two new books every month or listening to a podcast while going about your daily routine.

 While digital media is good, in-person interactions are equally important.
 Common wisdom has it that we are the average of the five people we hang out with most.
 Take time to seek out mentors who have walked the path you hope to walk on successfully and who are good examples of where you hope to see yourself five years from now.

 6. Journal to reflect